Houta93/etude-espressolab-tunisie/english/annexes/G_detailed_financial_analysis.md

 ## Introduction

 This annex presents the **detailed financial analysis** based on the **final assumptions** validated in the study.
-It reflects the **conditional economic viability** of the Espressolab Tunisia project with consolidated data.
+It reflects the **solid economic viability** of the Espressolab Tunisia project with consolidated data.

 ## G.1 Final Base Data